This site is strictly informative. It does not use cookies or keep your data, unless you email us.

 I have done no "real" writing in The Sinister Umbrella since the last time I wrote.
 I revised another chapter and got it critiqued.
 One night, as I was falling asleep (after I submitted the chapter for critique, I got a great idea about a change for that chapter.

-I forgot it.
+And forgot it.
 Of course.

 But, before I fell asleep, I wrote the idea in an email and sent it to myself.
 Then I got another idea, and sent a smaller email.